The North American British Music Studies Association

 Funding

-Awards will be funded based on the return from the specified endowment as well as other funds identified by the executive board.
+Awards will be funded based on the specified endowment’s returns, and those of other funds identified by the executive board.
 At no time should the principal of the endowment be used to fund awards.
 The amount of money available in each fiscal year will be determined by the committee in cooperation with the President and Treasurer.

 Award Amount